-Virologist: Olympics could not be held now; hopeful for July
+Virologist: Tokyo Olympics probably couldn’t be held now

 The local Tokyo Olympic organizing committee and the International Olympic Committee have repeatedly said over the last few weeks that they are following the advice of the World Health Organization and that the games will go on.

-But with every passing day, the impact of the virusseemsto spread, and so does the fallout: Olympic qualifying events are cancelled or postponed, travel gets difficult, and athletes and families are left wondering.
+But with every passing day, the impact of the virus seems to spread, and so does the fallout: Olympic qualifying events are canceled or postponed, travel gets difficult, and athletes and families are left wondering.
 Not to mention sponsors and broadcasting networks that have invested billions of dollars in the Olympics.

-The modern Olympics dating from 1896 have only been cancelled during wartime, and in 1980 and 1984 they went on with boycotts.
+The modern Olympics dating from 1896 have only been canceled during wartime, and in 1980 and 1984 they went on with boycotts.

-Oshitani, a former adviser with the WHO who worked on the SARS outbreak almost 20 years ago, was hopeful but sewed some uncertainty about the July 24-Aug.
+Oshitani, a former adviser with the WHO who worked on the SARS outbreak almost 20 years ago, was hopeful but sowed some uncertainty about the July 24-Aug.
 9 Olympics.

 “I’m not sure (of) the situation in Japan at the end of July,” he said, answering in English.
 “But probably we will not have large outbreaks in Japan in July.”